INT Chain (INT) Reaches Market Capitalization of $10.81 Million

-INT Chain (CURRENCY:INT) traded up 4.1% against the U.S. dollar during the 24 hour period ending at 19:00 PM ET on October 8th.
-INT Chain has a market cap of $10.81 million and $889,058.00 worth of INT Chain was traded on exchanges in the last day.
-During the last week, INT Chain has traded 5.4% lower against the U.S. dollar.
-One INT Chain coin can now be bought for about $0.0240 or 0.00000211 BTC on major cryptocurrency exchanges.
+INT Chain (CURRENCY:INT) traded 4.1% higher against the U.S. dollar during the one day period ending at 14:00 PM E.T. on October 10th.
+One INT Chain coin can currently be bought for about $0.0240 or 0.00000211 BTC on popular cryptocurrency exchanges.
+Over the last seven days, INT Chain has traded down 5.4% against the U.S. dollar.
+INT Chain has a total market capitalization of $10.81 million and approximately $889,058.00 worth of INT Chain was traded on exchanges in the last 24 hours.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.